Call for Didactic Proposals for SAEM19

 - Focused session (20 minutes, generally 1 or 2 speakers)

 - Expanded session (50 minutes, generally multiple speakers)

 - Interactive workshop with small group facilitators

-|Career Development||Sessions are targeted towards junior or senior emergency physicians and/or the skillsets needed to advance within academic emergency medicine.|
+|Career Development||Sessions should be targeted toward a specific professional level or the skillsets needed to advance within academic emergency medicine.|

-|Education||Sessions focus on enhancing teaching skills, improving the quality of education, educational methodology, or resident and medical student educational innovations.|
+|Education||Sessions should focus on enhancing teaching skills, improving the quality of education, educational methodology, or educational innovations.|

-|Research||Sessions focus on research methodology, improving the quality of research, or providing critical tools, resources, and discussions to researchers.|
+|Research||Sessions should focus on research methodology, improving the quality of research, or providing critical tools, resources, and discussions to researchers.|

-|Administration||Sessions focus on aspects of emergency department administration, such as innovative approaches in areas such as patient care from a systems perspective, operations, quality improvement, finances, staffing, strategic planning, and risk management.|
+|Administration||Sessions should focus on aspects of emergency department administration, such as innovative approaches in areas such as patient care from a systems perspective, operations, quality improvement, finances, staffing, strategic planning, and risk management,|